-Salisbury High School believes in the importance of providing quality education for all our students.
+At Salisbury High School we believe in the importance of providing a quality education for all our students.
 Over recent years, we have won recognition for our strong focus on student success through building positive and respectful relationships with all community members.
 The School prides itself in providing students with pathways to success, in an innovative culture.
 We are driven by success using quality teaching and leadership through whole site commitments and strong evidence-based approaches ensuring all learners have the opportunity to achieve their best.

 Our Vision - Empowered to create successful futures

 Our aim is to see every student successfully placed in higher or further education, training, employment or community and service.

 We focus on developing powerful learners who are resilient, resourceful, reflective and reciprocal through pedagogies that ensure our students accomplish successful learning outcomes within a positive and connected school community.

 Our plans, decisions and actions are guided by our shared school values of -

 Within a connected community we can develop students who -

 - are accomplished inquiry learners